speechbrain/speechbrain/recipes/ESC50/interpret/README.md

 - The recipe automatically downloads the ESC50 dataset.
 You only need to specify the path to which you would like to download it.

-- All the necessary models for CNN14 and Conv2D-based configurations are downloaded automatically for each training script.
+- All the necessary models are downloaded automatically for each training script.

 ---------------------------------------------------------------------------------------------------------